 If you or someone you know would qualify for the Alumni Achievement Award or any of the other University awards, email Kristen Comstock at email@example.com to suggest a nomination.

 Chad A. Lindell '05 is the founder and CEO of IntelliMetrics, Inc., a DC based business intelligence and geospatial intelligence consulting firm created in 2010.
 Chad has more than nine years of business intelligence development experience.
-Chad currently contracts to the Director’s Office at FBI Headquarters and is responsible for delivering a variety of the FBI’s internal operational and budget information to the Director the FBI, the Director of National Intelligence, Congress, and the President.
+Chad currently contracts to the Director’s Office at FBI Headquarters and is responsible for delivering a variety of the FBI’s internal operational and budget information to executives throughout the government.

 David W. Boyce ’01 is chief executive officer of CMI Industry Americas, Inc., a leading supplier of steel-processing complexes for flat carbon steel production, as well as equipment for processing stainless steel and long products.
 Boyce is responsible for all operations in the Americas for CMI Industry.
 Boyce is an 2001 mechanical engineering alumnus and received the Alumni Achievement Award in 2013.